 As you might expect, working at the effort level that causes noticeable improvements in strength can be tough.
 But your progress will come far easier than if you spent that time sweating over exercise machines, or doing a few burpees.
 The impact that heavy lifting has is completely different to any kind of cardio training, or even lifting a lighter weight for more reps.
 Your entire metabolism gets a proper kick up the arse.
 For example, testosterone levels go up, meaning there is more of the hormone the promotes muscle growth.
 You’ll also use up glycogen from the intensity of the exercise, so food you eat after the workout will be, in a sense, used to recharge your batteries.
 You feel great, and more importantly, you are stimulating the processes that directly cause increase in strength.
 The technical term for this is hypertrophy.

+Interestingly, the mental resilience you build through consistent heavy lifting can be quite similar to the mental fortitude developed through cognitive behavioural therapy.
 The best thing is, these benefits are for everyone.
 Barring serious injury, a little training will get you on the right path to lifting heavy pretty quickly.
 Admittedly the weights rack can be intimidating but in any half decent gym, the people using the barbells will be surprisingly friendly.
 In fact, the bigger and stronger they are, the more likely they are to appreciate the effort that lifting takes.
 Don’t be surprised if you ask someone to share a bar and they are happy to do so, and discuss the ins and outs of different programs while you do so.

 Ultimately, lifting heavy things works.
 No matter what your athletic or physique goals, it’s gonna help.
 While there are endless conflicting theories, practices and dogmatic beliefs when it comes to lifting, the basic principles aren’t too tricky: be careful, but try and lift more than last time.